jonovik/cgptoolbox/doc/source/index.rst

 Aims of the toolbox
 ===================

-The cGPtoolbox aims to facilitate researchers' entry into cGP modeling by providing a cGP modelling framework in a population context, integrating and interfacing with existing VPH tools.
+The *cgptoolbox* aims to facilitate researchers' entry into cGP modeling by providing a cGP modelling framework in a population context, integrating and interfacing with existing VPH tools.
 The toolbox will provide the means for extensive explorative *in silico* studies as well as integration of